xebialabs/love-demo/demo/JenkinsWorld/README.md

 ### Set up Docker & CLI

+The stable version of the demo is on the **JenkinsWorld** tag.

+	$ git checkout JenkinsWorld

-First, set up Docker and the XL client using the first step of the [DevOps as Code workshop](https://github.com/xebialabs/devops-as-code-demo/tree/workshop-1/workshop).
+Set up Docker and the XL client using the first step of the [DevOps as Code workshop](https://github.com/xebialabs/devops-as-code-demo/tree/workshop-1/workshop).

 Note: Download the latest XL CLI: [8.5.0-alpha.2](https://s3.amazonaws.com/xl-cli/bin/8.5.0-alpha.2/darwin-amd64/xl).